-I am a big fan of low cost plugins.
+I am a big fan of low-cost plugins.
 It’s not that I think that all premium top-dollar outings are a waste of money.
 Not at all.
 But I believe in supporting the little guy.
-The under dog.
+The underdog.
 The underground.
 Because the way I see it Plugin Developers are no different from anybody else in the music industry.
-Some have big budgets, big teams and big products that come wading through your social media feeds with all the elegance and subtlety of a Buzzfeed post on Lady Gaga at a fancy dress party.
+Some have big budgets, big teams, and big products that come wading through your social media feeds with all the elegance and subtlety of a Buzzfeed post on Lady Gaga at a fancy dress party.
 And others consist of barely more than a single programmer releasing their work into the mighty chasm of the World Wide Web, relying on nothing more than some solid coding and word-of-mouth for their marketing and promotion.

 And just as we so often see sparks of musical genius shine from within the underground, so too can we see flashes of creative flare emerging from the Independent Plugin Developer scene.
-Which brings us to Acon Digital and their awesome Chorus Plugin Multiply.
-Famed for winning the KVR Developer Challenge 2014, Multiply has pushed Stian Aagedal’s Acon Digital firmly into the plugin arena with a big fat smile on it’s face.
+This brings us to Acon Digital and their awesome Chorus Plugin Multiply.
+Famed for winning the KVR Developer Challenge 2014, Multiply has pushed Stian Aagedal’s Acon Digital firmly into the plugin arena with a big fat smile on its face.
 But in a hyper-connected world with so many developers trying so many different things, how have the Norwegian and his Chorus Plugin managed to stand so tall above everyone else?

 Q) What was the inspiration for Multiply?

 I got the inspiration for Multiply while developing Verberate, a plug-in designed for extremely realistic simulation of real acoustical spaces.
 It occurred to me that some of the concepts for phase dispersion could be useful in a chorus effect.
 Normal chorus effects use modulated delays to achieve the effect of several performers playing identical tones.
 These delays lead to comb filtering effects which are not natural at all.
-By applying a phase randomizing filter on each simulated voice, I was able to create a more natural sounding chorus effect.
+By applying a phase randomizing filter on each simulated voice, I was able to create a more natural-sounding chorus effect.
 The fact that the voices are de-correlated makes Multiply useful also for broadening the stereo image.
 The effect is profound even when the frequency modulation depth is set to zero.

-Q) What made you give Multiply away for free and were you surprised by it’s success?
+Q) What made you give Multiply away for free and were you surprised by its success?